 The exhibit was set up with the paintings – about thirty of them – on the periphery of the room.
 The beadwork was highlighted in the vertical showcases, like the one in the image below, containing headless mannequins draped with sashes and bandoliers or wearing heavily beaded jackets.

 In the center of the room was a horizontal display case area with various objects – carved dolls, a ceremonial club, among other items.

-The paintings seemed to be grouped by themes but I didn’t really focus on that while I did my tour around the room.
-The curators grouped the ones in the image below have “Ceremony” as the shared theme.
-“Hurt”, “Creation” and a few others had images grouped under their titles.
+The paintings were grouped by themes but I didn’t really focus on that while I did my tour around the room.
+The curators arranged the ones in the image below with “Ceremony” as the unifying theme.
+“Hurt”, “Creation” and a few other titles had images grouped under them.

 Occasionally objects in the central display area would echo in the paintings on the wall.
 The display of ceremonial drums made me look again at John Lafort’s painting Drummer.

 Along with different themes connected with various painting groups, there were a number of panels like the one below.
 Each was divided into four parts with an iconic pictograph on the top left (perhaps one of the many sketches taken from the ROM’s Selwyn Dewdney files) and an explanation of traditional Ojibwe culture or spirituality in English, Ojibwe, and French.

 Sometimes the explanatory text sounded like simple parables written for ten-year-olds.
 And perhaps it was.
 Reaching out to indigenous students and providing them with an affirmative vision of themselves and of their past and future must have been one of the goals of the exhibit, even if not explicitly stated.